gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.8.3
+- An option now allows player hands to open at the bottom/right of the screen.
+  When this option is checked, cards appear above the player hand window.

+v.
 2.8.2
 - Updated Destiny Card 42 (EN) so that it is correctly named
 - Updated magic axiom for Cyberpapacy characters from 15 to 14